pudly/schmopera-hugo/content/articles/don-t-miss-angel-blue-s-star-studded-webinar.md

 </figure>

-"What's Next for Opera" is free to [attend with registration](https://us06web.zoom.us/webinar/register/WN_GqGuWWB7QT6_ktjXlOg6tw).
+"What's Next for Opera?" is free to [attend with registration](https://us06web.zoom.us/webinar/register/WN_GqGuWWB7QT6_ktjXlOg6tw).
 See you there!